-- Find and change using wild card characters: Command+Shift+?/Ctrl+Shift+? - Find and change text formatting, including style sheet, font, size, color, and type style (including OpenType styles) - Constrain find/change operations to a single story, or to an entire layout - Find and change based on character language (see "Applying a character language") - Find and change ligatures - Find and change special characters (see "Special character codes") - Find and change emphasis marks (in East Asian configuration) - Search in Locked Content - Find and change text in Footnotes/ Endnotes.
+- Find and change using wild card characters: Command+Shift+?/Ctrl+Shift+? - Find and change text formatting, including style sheet, font, size, color, and type style (including OpenType styles) - Find and change based on breaking or non-breaking spaces/dashes/hyphens within the text (i.e. you can search for all breaking spaces and replace them with non-breaking spaces.) - Constrain find/change operations to a single story, or to an entire layout - Find and change based on character language (see "Applying a character language") - Find and change ligatures - Find and change special characters (see "Special character codes") - Find and change emphasis marks (in East Asian configuration) - Search in Locked Content - Find and change text in Footnotes/ Endnotes.
 To enable Search in Footnote, you must first select Layout.
-When the Search In Footnotes option is checked, the Ignore Attributes option will be disabled and only text can be searched and replaced at that time.
+When the Search In Footnotes option is checked, the

+Ignore Attributes option will be disabled and only text can be searched and replaced at that time.

 Press Option/Alt to change the Find Next button to Find First.
-To search and replace based on formatting attributes, uncheck Ignore Attributes.